matiascc/memcached_test/README.md

 ## Usage

-#### Memcached
-A class that manages the storage and retrieval of the data in the cache.

 #### Server
 A class that creates a TCPServer to connect to and interact with the Memcached class to send or request the data.
+The Memcached class manages the storage and retrieval of the data in the cache, complying with the memcached protocol.

 ```ruby
 require 'memcached_test'